-You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of OSI Systems, Inc. (the "Company"), which will be held at 10:00 a.m., local time, on November 17, 1999, at the executive offices at the Company, 12525 Chadron Avenue, Hawthorne, California 90250.
-All holders of the Company's outstanding common stock as of the close of business on October 11, 1999, are entitled to vote at the Annual Meeting.
+You are cordially invited to attend the Annual Meeting of Stockholders (the "Annual Meeting") of OSI Systems, Inc. (the "Company"), which will be held at 10:00 a.m., local time, on November 16, 2000, at the executive offices of the Company, 12525 Chadron Avenue, Hawthorne, California 90250.
+All holders of the Company's outstanding common stock as of the close of business on October 10, 2000, are entitled to vote at the Annual Meeting.
 Enclosed is a copy of the Notice of Annual Meeting of Stockholders, Proxy Statement and Proxy.